hamidrezaHemati/Robotics/README.md

 # Robotics
-Robotics curse homeworks and slides
+Robotics course homeworks and slides
 Projects I have Designed as a TA for this curse
 Some selected projects